Tide (financial service): History

-In September 2018, Tide argued that just £65m of the total £775m Royal Bank of Scotland bail-out fund was available for non-deposit taking firms.
+In September 2018, Tide argued that just £65m of the total £775m Royal Bank of Scotland bail-out fund was available for non-deposit-taking firms.
 CEO Oliver Prill wrote to the Treasury urging it to change the rules for the contest.
 In January 2019, ClearBank announced a partnership with Tide to bid for a grant from Pool A of the Capability and Innovation Fund that formed part of RBS’s alternative remedies package.
 Later in February 2019, Banking Competition Remedies Ltd granted ClearBank £60 million in funding from Pool A of the Capability and Innovation Fund.
 This decision has been criticized by competitors, saying that Tide didn’t have a banking licence and stating that a £60 million grant was no more than a boost to Tide’s venture capital investors.

 In February 2019, Tide backed calls for a financial services tribunal for small businesses to settle disputes with their lenders.
 In March 2019, the company announced plans to raise £60 million from investors.
-In October the same year, the company raised £44.1m in Series B fundraising, with the SBI Group and Augmentum Fintech leading the funding round.
+In October of the same year, the company raised £44.1m in Series B fundraising, with the SBI Group and Augmentum Fintech leading the funding round.
 This fundraising followed the appointment of Guy Duncan as CTO in September 2019.
 In September 2020, Tide appointed Sir Donald Brydon as its first independent Chair.

-During the 2020 COVID-19 pandemic a great many firms required funding to cope with the financial consequences of the pandemic and lockdowns enforced by it.
-As a non-bank lender it does not hold deposits but relies on money raised from investors.
-Tide lent over £50m to just under 2,000 small businesses under the BBL scheme, but was forced to close applications in July after running out of funds.
+During the 2020 COVID-19 pandemic, a great many firms required funding to cope with the financial consequences of the pandemic and the lockdowns enforced by it.
+As a non-bank lender, it does not hold deposits but relies on money raised from investors.
+Tide lent over £50m to just under 2,000 small businesses under the BBL scheme but was forced to close applications in July after running out of funds.

 Tide does not qualify for the Bank of England's term funding scheme aimed at small business lending, which enables banks to borrow cash to fund bounce back loans (BBLs) at a flat interest rate of 2.5%.
 The company "continued to ask" the government for access to Bank of England loans to fund further BBLs.
 The lack of available finance affected the 250,000 small and medium-sized businesses which were unable to use the BBL scheme earlier as they did not bank with any of the 28 accredited lenders.